benceharomi/zkemail-2fa-demo/README.md

 docker compose up -d
 ```
 ### 4. try it out
-> Note: it takes a few minutes for the docker images to build, containers to start up and safe wallet to generate its static files, please be patient.

-As soon as everything is ready the wallet UI will be a available at http://localhost:8080
+As soon as everything is ready the wallet UI will be a available at http://localhost:3000

 ## Cleanup
 ```sh